 By the time of the definitive map survey in the early 1950s, the bottom end of the route that is, to its north, recorded as CRBs 20-23, was already recorded as county maintainable highway C40-7, as far north as to a point just west of the south side of The Mount.
 There is no 'place of public resort' for this county road to go to, other than its continuation as the CRBs.
-It is highly unlikely to be a publicly maintainable highway as far as The Mount (a private dwelling), yet not similarly a publicly maintainable highway continuing to the dwellings to the north.
+It is highly unlikely to be a publicly maintainable highway continuing to the dwelling), yet not similarly a publicly maintainable highway continuing to the dwellings to the north.
 Further, there is evidence that the highway authority has improved the next section, CRB 20, as a vehicular road, in more-recent years.
 This course of actions is indicative that the highway authority regarded the route as a public road primarily serving as property access, and surfaced sections accordingly.
-There is no record of a formal 'adoption' of these improved sections.
-Further, 'adoption' of a hitherto private road, which is then improved at the public's expense, when it serves only as access to private property, is both highly unlikely, and probably misapplication of public moneys.
+There is no record of a formal 'adoption' of these improved at the public's expense, when it serves only as access to private property, is both highly unlikely, and probably misapplication of public moneys.